Ms. Sadia Faizunnesa, Consul General of Bangladesh in New York

-Ms. Faizunnesa joined the Bangladesh Foreign Service on 25 January 1999 and belongs to18th BCS (Foreign Affairs).
-Immediately before joining as Consul General she has served as the Director General, United Nations Wing at the Ministry of Foreign Affairs, Bangladesh.
+Ms. Sadia Faizunnesa has joined as the 15th Consul General of Bangladesh in New York on 1st June, 2018.
+She joined the Bangladesh Foreign Service on 25 January 1999 and belongs to 18th BCS (Foreign Affairs) cadre.
+Immediately before joining as Consul General she had served as the Director General, United Nations Wing at the Ministry of Foreign Affairs, Bangladesh.

 She had also served as Deputy Permanent Representative of Bangladesh to the United Nations in New York; Counsellor, Head of Chancery and Deputy Permanent Representative of Bangladesh to ESCAP, Bangkok, Thailand; and in different capacities in the bilateral, multilateral and administration wings at the Ministry of Foreign Affairs, Dhaka.
 She has had previous experiences on consular and welfare activities for the Bangladesh community in Germany, Austria and Czech Republic while she was posted at the Bangladesh Embassy in Berlin, Germany.